aistabci/abci-docs/v3/en/docs/job-execution.md

 * To check the availability status of the reserved compute nodes, using the `qrstat -ar ar_id` command.
 * If some reserved compute nodes appear unavailable status the day before the reservation start date, consider canceling the reservation and making the reservation again.
-* For example, if the compute node becomes unavailable during the reservation period, please check [Contact](./contact.md) and contact <qa@abci.ai>.
+* For example, if the compute node becomes unavailable during the reservation period, please check [Contact](./contact.md) and contact <abci3-qa@abci.ai>.

 !!! note
     - Reservation can be canceled by 9:00 p.m. of the day before the reservation starts.